 Ad Placement in WordPress with Google AdSense Plugin

 Google will start analyzing your site and display a message accordingly.
-Custom post templates are not supported by AdSense though ads can be still placed.
-Google does not guarantee perfect display and placement on custom post types.
+Though this works fine on posts and pages, Google does not guarantee perfect display and placement on custom post types.
 You can choose the template file to see placeholder marks where Google spots possible ad placement.

 Modifying Theme Files for Creating Ad Spots

 Assume you want to add an ad below your post content and the plugin does not detect that spot by default.
-Then go to “Appearance > Editor” and choose the php file for your post (it is generally named as “single_post.php”).
+Then go to “Appearance > Theme Editor” and choose the php file for your post (it is generally named as “single.php”).
 Place the below code at the end of the php file and update the file.
+Make sure to provide a unique name for your ad unit.

 Once you finalized your placements don’t forget to change the code back to “display : none”.